LLM-FACETS: A Privacy-Preserving Framework for Evaluating LLM Transparency and Accountability

 The architecture makes data flows explicit: deterministic metrics (BLEU, ROUGE, BERTScore) run entirely within the self-hosted server with no outbound transmission; LLM-judge metrics contact external APIs explicitly, with users retaining full credential control.

-The framework operationalizes transparency through three mechanisms: token-level log-probability visualization for epistemic uncertainty, multi-judge consensus to mitigate judge bias, and RAG Triad metrics (Faithfulness, Answer Relevance, Context Relevance) to detect and localize hallucinations.
+The framework operationalizes transparency through three mechanisms: token-level log-probability visualization for epistemic uncertainty, multi-judge consensus to mitigate judge bias, and Triad metrics (Faithfulness, Answer Relevance, Context Relevance) to detect and localize hallucinations.
 A plugin architecture allows any new metric or dataset to be integrated without modifying the evaluation pipeline.

 The open-source implementation enables cross-checking across multiple metrics targeting the same property, ensuring reproducibility and decoupling AI accountability from the teams building the systems assessed.
 We verify the framework through cross-validation of 18 metric implementations against canonical reference libraries.